Student-of-Python/BinomialOptionsModeling/README.md

 #### Abritrage Example

-If $ IEV_t = 15 $ and $ CV_t = 20$ but the option is priced in at $15, an investor could buy it for $15 and hold it for a risk free gain to $20.
-This garenteed $5 profit voilates no arbitrage, so the option must be worth $20.
+If $ IEV_t = 15 $ and $ CV_t = 20$ but the option is priced in at $15, an investor could buy it for $15 and hold it for a risk-free gain to $20.
+This guaranteed $5 profit violates no-arbitrage, so the option must be worth $20.

 #### General Example
 Parameters: